apivideo/Next.js_Starters-/README.md

-# Setup ESLint Prettier and Husky with Next.js
+# Setup ESLint Prettier and Husky with Next.js and Typescript

 ## Table of contents